simonprickett/micropython-workshop/picow/README.md

 Hopefully the device will boot, connect to the network and display a menu.
 If it fails to do this, check in with your instructor for help.

 The software on the device performs four distinct tasks, which are described in the following sections...
+Use buttons A-D on the GFX pack to access each.

+The code for the menu screen / startup process is contained in the `main.py` file.

-## The Producer
+## The Producer (Button A)

 TODO

+The code for this screen is contained in the `producer.py` file.

-## The Consumer
+## The Consumer (Button B)

 TODO

+The code for this screen is contained in the `consumer.py` file.

-## The Stream Status Display
+## The Stream Status Display (Button C)

 TODO

+The code for this screen is contained in the `streamstatus.py` file.

-## Carbon Intensity Display
+## Carbon Intensity Display (Button D)

 TODO

+The code for this screen is contained in the `carbonintensity.py` file.